benzstation/CivitAi/README.md

 ## How-to-use

-Simply copy the psd1 and psdm1 under '..Documents\WindowsPowerShell\Modules', open a fresh PowreShell session and start using the module's functions.
+Simply copy the psd1 and psdm1 under > '..Documents\WindowsPowerShell\Modules'
+Then, open a fresh PowreShell session and start using the module's functions.

-Alternatively, you can use Import-Module to load it up in your PowerShell session: 'Import-Module -FullyQualifiedName "...pathTo\CivitAi.psm1"'
+Alternatively, you can use Import-Module to load it up in your PowerShell session:
+`Import-Module -FullyQualifiedName "...pathTo\CivitAi.psm1"`

-Once loaded, to get a list of commands or functions: 'Get-Command -Module CivitAi'
+Once loaded, to get a list of commands or functions:
+`Get-Command -Module CivitAi`

-To get help on a specific command: 'Get-Help Download-CivitAiModel -Full'
+To get help on a specific command:
+`Get-Help Download-CivitAiModel -Full`

 ----------